kxdang/kiendang.me/content/blog/Amsterdam/index.md

 # **Raw Herring**

-To our surprise, it tasted really good!
-You have an option of having it all in one piece or cut into pieces like shown on the left, or having it served on a bun.
+Tasted like sushi, but with a kick.
+You have an option of having it all in one piece, cut into pieces like shown on the left or having it served on a bun.
+I recommend the pieces being cut over the bun.

 ![](./rawherring.jpg)